home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Supported devices

-The current implementation of the python module includes:
+The current implementation of the Python module (Plugwise-Smile) includes:

 Adam (zone_control):